chinamike65/hugo-tuolesi/content/book3/book3en.md

 4. The etiquette of disciples listening to the Dharma

-As a teacher, when teaching the Dharma, one should show compassion and impermanence, and should not be arrogant or greedy for Dharmame and fortune.
+As a teacher, when teaching the Dharma, one should show compassion and impermanence, and should not be arrogant or greedy for fame and fortune.

-This is the mentality a teacher needs to have when he teaches the Dharma.
+This is the attitude a teacher needs to have when he teaches the Dharma.

 As a disciple, when listening to the Dharma, it is best to also generate Bodhicitta and desire for liberation: I want to become a Buddha and save sentient beings to listen to the teacher's teaching.

 If you just think: I want to see if what this master is saying is correct...

-Wait, if you listen to the Dharma with this mentality, you will have no merit if you listen to it.
+Wait, if you listen to the Dharma with this attitude, you will have no merit if you listen to it.

 It is said in the Vinaya Sutra that there are thirty-six kinds of majesty to hear the Dharma, so I won't talk about that much here, just briefly.

-When listening, the master should be in the seat, and the disciple should be under the seat; if the master is standing and teaching the Dharma, the disciple should sit down and listen to the Dharma, it is not the Dharma.
+When listening, the master should be on the seat, and the disciple should be below the level of the seat; if the master is standing and teaching the Dharma, the disciple should sit down and listen to the Dharma, it is not the Dharma.

-When you hear it, you should take off your shoes and hats, and the patient or special circumstances may not take them off.
+When listening to a Dharma talk, you should take off your shoes and hats.
+People who are sick or with other special circumstances do not need to take them off.

 When you listen, you can't bring weapons such as knives.

-When listening, do not recite the scriptures or mantras in your mouth, and do not recite them silently, but concentrate on listening.
+When listening, just concentrate on listening.
+Do not recite sutras or mantras aloud, and do not recite them silently.

 170